SruthiPola/8T-CNTFET-Full-Adder-Low-Power-VLSI/README.md

 # 8T-CNTFET-Full-Adder-Low-Power-VLSI
 Design and implementation of a novel 8-transistor Full Adder using 32nm CNTFET technology for low-power and energy-efficient VLSI applications.
 The project analyzes power consumption, propagation delay, PDP, EDP, voltage scaling, and temperature variations using HSPICE simulations.
+This project presents the design and analysis of a novel 8-transistor Full Adder implemented using 32nm Carbon Nanotube Field Effect Transistor (CNTFET) technology.
+The proposed architecture aims to overcome the limitations of conventional CMOS-based full adders by reducing transistor count, minimizing power consumption, and improving energy efficiency while maintaining stable propagation delay.

+The design is simulated using HSPICE and evaluated using important performance metrics such as Average Power Consumption, Propagation Delay, Power Delay Product (PDP), and Energy Delay Product (EDP).
+The proposed 8T Full Adder demonstrates reliable performance under varying supply voltages and temperature conditions, making it suitable for next-generation low-power nanoscale VLSI systems.